JarrodCTaylor/vim-python-test-runner/README.md

     nnoremap<Leader>nf :NosetestFile<CR>
     nnoremap<Leader>nc :NosetestClass<CR>
     nnoremap<Leader>nm :NosetestMethod<CR>
+    nnoremap<Leader>rr :RerunLastTests<CR>

 ###NOTE to OS X users
 The django commands need to be ran from vim with sudo on OS X so the first time you run one of the Django test commands you will be asked by the shell for your password.
 You should only have to enter it once then you will be able to run subsequent commands in that buffer without reentering your password.

 Required Configuration File for Django Tests
 --------------------------------------------
 To make use of the plugin for Django projects you will need to create a small config file named ``.vim-django`` in the root of your project that defines some information about the apps you would like to run tests for.
 Assuming a basic folder structure the config file would be saved in the following location.
 ```
 ── Project Root